gturri/dokuJClient/src/itest/README.md

 Running integration tests
 =========================

 Tests will try to connect to an instance of Dokuwiki.
-To run tests you should:
-* Retrieve a version of [Adora Belle](www.splitbrain.org/_media/projects/dokuwiki/dokuwiki-2012-10-13.tgz)
-* Install it so that its xml-rpc interface is available at http://localhost/dokuwiki/lib/exe/xmlrpc.php, with the login "xmlrpcuser" and the password "xmlrpc".
-* Set the wiki title is "test xmlrpc"
-* Replace dokuwiki data/pages directory by the src/itest/data/pages one

-TODO
-====
-Simplify this installation.
-Eg: distribute relevant conf files, and a script to install everything
+To set up such an instance you should run the installTestEnvironment.sh script.
+This script is meant to be run from src/itest (otherwise it may not find some file it needs) You may need to run it as root since it will try to write files in your server filesystem and give ownership to its user.